POP: Prior-Fitted First-Order Optimization Policies: Limitations and Future Work

-While our proposed method works well for optimization, its application to machine learning tasks remains an open direction that we leave to future work.
+\textbf{Future Work.~} While our proposed method works well for optimization, its application to machine learning tasks remains an open direction.
+Therefore, our primary goal for the future is to extend the definition of our prior and make POP applicable also to ML tasks.
 A key challenge is designing synthetic priors that better reflect the structure of ML loss landscapes and generalize beyond function optimization.
 In addition, we plan to train the method on longer optimization trajectories and develop more compute-efficient policy architectures.